 Taart van mijn Tante: Experience sensory overload in a fantasy tearoom replete with kitsch, cakes with sassy names like “Chocolate Bitch Pie,” and a mishmash of colorful crockery and furniture.

 Scandinavian Embassy: Concept fashion meets food and specialty coffee at this rustic bistro popular for Sunday Brunch.

 Sarphatipark: Jewish philanthropist Samuel Sarphati took the initiative for the construction of this manicured neighborhood park.

 Heineken Experience: Even Amsterdam Marketing suggests you get drunk before visiting this homage to a beer now produced by a multinational firm, concluding it “must have been arranged by people who had too much beer themselves.”

-The first influx came after the Spanish and Portuguese Inquisitions, a second from Jews pushed from Germany, Poland and Russia by antisemitic regimes.
+Amsterdam has been a sanctuary for Jews since the 16th century.
+The first influx came after the Spanish and Portuguese Inquisitions, a second from being pushed from Germany, Poland, and Russia by antisemitic regimes.

 Regardless of origin, most early Jewish immigrants settled around Waterlooplein, where Rembrandt lived at the height of his fame.

 Just east of Waterlooplein, De Plantage provides a stark contrast to the medieval cobblestones and canals of the Grachtengordel.